Shostak: Origin

-The Shostaks come from an ancient Polish family of officials, mainly managing the mints of the Polish-Lithuanian Commonwealth.
-The origin of the surname is the name of the silver coin "shostak", minted in the Polish-Lithuanian Commonwealth since 1528 at the mints of Krakow and Torun.
+The Shostak family is included in the lists of noble families of Warsaw, Taurida, Poltava, Vitebsk, the surname is mentioned in the coat of arms of the Polish gentry, the origin of the surname is associated with the name of the silver coin "Shostak", minted in the Polish-Lithuanian Commonwealth since 1528.
+At the mints of Krakow and Torun, there are evidences confirming that the mint managers were the bearers of this surname.